Home

 Direct labor is workers who contribute directly to the production process.

 These workers usually receive wages or compensation according to the number of units produced.
-There are also those who calculate it in terms of the number of hours they spend working at a certain time.
+Some also calculate it in terms of the number of hours they spend working in a certain time.

 Commission

-Commission is usually a percentage of the sales proceeds given by the company as additional compensation.
-The value of the commission depends on sales performance that meets the specified terms and conditions.
+Commission is usually a percentage of sales results given by the company as additional compensation.
+The value of the commission depends on sales performance that meets the terms and conditions that have been set.

 Utilities and Energy Costs

-Utility here includes the cost of energy used by production tools.
-This energy supply can be in the form of electricity, gas, water and various other utilities which are used to power the production process.
+Utilities here include the cost of energy used by production equipment.
+This energy supply can be in the form of electricity, gas, water and various other utilities used to power the production process.

 Packaging and shipping

 Packaging or shipping costs still depend on the quantity of the product itself.
-Therefore it is included in variable costs.
+Therefore, it is included in the variable cost.

-Shipping products from manufacturers to distributors or from distributors to customers is part of these costs.
-Packaging, transportation, and all costs related to distribution are also included in these costs.
+Shipping products from manufacturers to distributors or from distributors to customers is part of this cost.
+Packaging costs, transportation, and all costs related to distribution are also included in this cost.

-Variable costs for each business may vary depending on the type of business, operational scale, and strategy used.
-However, in essence variable costs still have the same definition in any business.
+Variable costs in each business can vary depending on the type of business, operational scale, and strategy used.
+However, in essence, variable costs still have the same definition in any business.

 Here are some examples of variable costs in a business: